dccuchile/rivertext/docs/index.md

-# Welcome to the IWEF documentation!
+# Welcome to the RiverText documentation!